JEFworks-Lab/STalign/README.md

 # STalign
-Python tool for alignment of spatial transcriptomics (ST) data using diffeomorphic metric mapping
+Python tool for alignment of spatial transcriptomics (ST) data using diffeomorphic metric mapping.

 [fig 1]